The Johnston Canyon Ink Pots Hike (Exploring Banff Canada)

 The Johnston Canyon Ink Pots hike features multiple waterfalls

 Additionally, the peak summer season crowds will start to fade by Labor Day as kids return to school and most people have used up their summer vacation.
-Not only does this mean fewer crowds, but it also means prices for rental cars and hotels have usually started to moderate.

 The best time of day to do the Johnston Canyon Ink Pots hike is first thing in the morning.
 By getting to the trailhead shortly after sunrise, you can secure a parking space more easily.